LevelUpMarketers/tta-management-plugin/docs/CartFlow.md

    - The **Checkout Page** template performs checkout when the form is submitted (`tta_do_checkout`).
    - `TTA_Cart::sync_with_inventory()` ensures requested quantities are still available.
 If inventory changed, a notice is stored and the user is redirected back to the cart.
    - Checkout displays a read-only summary table that mirrors the cart layout with tooltips, countdown timers, and a list of active discount codes below the total.
+   - When the form is submitted the cart is locked for fifteen minutes so timers freeze while payment is processed.
+   - If payment fails the cart unlocks and all timers resume with five minutes remaining.
    - A total is calculated with any discount code applied.
 Payment details are sent to `TTA_AuthorizeNet_API::charge()`.
    - On success, `TTA_Cart::finalize_purchase()` logs the transaction, clears the cart tables, and triggers the `tta_checkout_complete` action.
 Inventory has already been reserved when items were added.